mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Deathwatch**: Give minions in your hand +2⚔️/+2❤️.

 name:     Death Knell
-text:     **Deploy**: Summon all friendly non-token Arcanysts destroyed this game nearby.
+text:     **Deploy**: Summon all allied non-token Arcanysts destroyed this game nearby.

 name:     Grandmaster Variax
 text:     **Deploy**: Your Bloodbound Spell costs 3 and is now Awesome.